Author: Monisha Bajaj, Amy Argenal & Melissa Canlas

 Full Citation: Bajaj, M., Argenal, A., & Canlas, M. (2017).
 Socio-politically relevant pedagogy for immigrant and refugee youth.
 Equity & Excellence in Education, 50(3), 258-274.

-In this article, the authors discuss how one public high school became a site for socio-politically relevant pedagogy for immigrant and refugee youth, building on the concept of culturally relevant pedagogy that has been discussed in educational scholarship.
+Overview: In this article, the authors discuss how one public high school became a site for socio-politically relevant pedagogy for immigrant and refugee youth, building on the concept of culturally relevant pedagogy that has been discussed in educational scholarship.

 Methodology: By exploring newcomer youth's understandings of their experiences, self-conceptions, and positioning in the global economy, the authors draw on a three-year qualitative case study utilizing ethnographic methods to highlight the key tenets of a socio-politically relevant pedagogy for youth who lead transnational lives.